On this page

 Realm forbids opening the same encrypted realm from multiple processes.
 Attempting to do so will throw the error: "Encrypted interprocess sharing is currently unsupported."

 Indexes are implemented as trees containing values of a given property instead of a unique internal object key.
 This means that indexes only support one column, and thus only one property, at a time.

 Every realm object has a schema.
 That schema is defined via a native object in your SDK's language.
 Object schemas can include embedded lists and relations between object instances.

 Each realm uses a versioned schema.
 When that schema changes, you must define a migration to move object data between schema versions.
 Non-breaking schema changes, also referred to as additive schema changes, do not require a migration.
 After you increment the local schema version, you can begin using the updated schema in your app.
 Breaking schema changes, also called destructive schema changes, require a migration function.

 See your SDK's documentation for more information on migrations.

 You can use Realm Database to store data persistently on disk, or ephemerally in memory.
 Ephemeral realms can be useful in situations where you don't need to persist data between application instances, such as when a user works in a temporary workspace.

-Realm Sync adds network synchronization between a MongoDB Realm backend and client devices on top of all of the functionality of Realm Database.
+Device Sync adds network synchronization between an App Services backend and client devices on top of all of the functionality of Realm Database.
 When you use Realm Database with Sync, realms exist on device just like when you only use Realm Database.
-However, changes to the data stored in those realms synchronize between all client devices through a backend MongoDB Realm instance.
-That backend also stores realm data in a cloud-based MongoDB Atlas cluster running MongoDB.
+However, changes to the data stored in those realms synchronize between all client devices through a backend App Services instance.
+That backend also stores realm data in a cloud-based Atlas cluster running MongoDB.